SankThomas/downing-css/README.md

 2. Add classes for background and text colors.
 3. Add linear, diamond and radial gradients.

+## Side Note

+- The `index.html` file you see is just for me testing to make sure that everything is working as it should.
+I will delete it when I publish the first version.

 ## Contributing

 - If you want to add something to downing, make a pull request.
 Only PRs that add onto this or add something interesting will be merged so as not to pollute the repository.